 When an application server sends a connection request to a PostgreSQL database it will be received by the Postmaster process.
 Postmaster, observing the limit set by max_connections, will then fork itself, creating a new backend process to handle this new connection.
 This backend process will live until the connection is closed by the client or terminated by PostgreSQL itself.

-If the application was conceived with the database in mind it will make an effective use of connections, reusing existing ones whenever possible while avoiding idle connections from laying around for too long.
+If the application was conceived with the database in mind it will make effective use of connections, reusing existing ones whenever possible while avoiding idle connections from laying around for too long.
 Unfortunately, that is not always the case.
 Plus there are legitimate situations where the application popularity/usage increases.
 These naturally increases the rate at which new connection requests are created.
 There is a practical limit for the number of connections a server can manage at a given time.
 Beyond these limits, we start seeing contention in different areas.
-This in turn affects the server’s capacity to process requests, which can lead to bigger problems.
+This, in turn, affects the server’s capacity to process requests, which can lead to bigger problems.

 Putting a cap on the number of connections that may exist at any given time helps somewhat.
 However, considering the time it takes to properly establish a new connection, if the rate at which new connection requests arrive continues to rise we may soon reach a scaling problem.